LLNL/blt/docs/setup_blt.rst

     Total Test time (real) =   0.10 sec

 Note that the default options for ``blank_project`` only include a single test ``blt_gtest_smoke``.
-As we will see later on, BLT includes additional smoke tests that are activated when BLT is configured with other options enabled, like Fortran, MPI, OpenMP and Cuda.
+As we will see later on, BLT includes additional smoke tests that are activated when BLT is configured with other options enabled, like Fortran, MPI, OpenMP, and Cuda.

 Host-configs
 ------------

 To capture (and revision control) build options, third party library paths, etc., we recommend using CMake's initial-cache file mechanism.
 This feature allows you to pass a file to CMake that provides variables to bootstrap the configuration process.

 You can pass initial-cache files to cmake via the ``-C`` command line option.